 The authentication mechanism works the same as cluster member authentication.
 To implement client authentication, you configure a Credential and one or more LoginModules.
-The client side does not have and does not need a factory object to create Credentials objects like ICredentialsFactory.
-You must create the credentials at the client side and send them to the connected member during the connection process.
+The client side also needs a factory object as in member side, e.g., the ICredentialsFactory given in the Cluster Member Security section above.